So you hate having your picture taken...

 Don't fear the camera!
 If you are hesitant, chances are you just haven't had a great experience in the past.
 At Fotoplicity every single one of these concerns are addressed.
 Fotoplicity provides detailed consultations, offers additional professional services (wardrobe, hair and makeup) and provides directed, yet fun photo sessions that are memorable and laid back.

 Want to learn more?
-Click the button below to schedule a phone or in-person consultation.
+Click the button below to contact me.